Optimal estimation in private distributed functional data analysis: Functional mean estimation with FDP

 \end{enumerate} \end{theorem}

-\begin{remark}[Assumptions on $r$] In \eqref{fdp_thm_mean_up_r}, we provide two assumptions regarding the upper bound on the number of selected basis functions $r$ to control the estimation error.
-These two assumptions both reduce to $r \lesssim Snm$ in the homogeneous setting, automatically satisfied by construction.
-Denote $s^* = \argmax_{s\in[S]} T\nu_s/(n_sm)$.
-In the heterogeneous setting, \eqref{fdp_thm_mean_up_r} reduces to $r~\gtrsim (n_{s^*}\epsilon_s^2)^{1/(2\alpha+1)}$, requiring a mild lower bound on $r$ but not contradicting with its optimal choice, provided that $\epsilon$ is not too large.
-See \Cref{remark_fdp_mean_r} in the Appendix for details. \end{remark}
+\begin{remark}[Assumptions on $r$] The assumptions on $r$ in \eqref{fdp_thm_mean_up_r} both reduce to $r \lesssim_{\log} Snm$ in a homogeneous setting, automatically satisfied by construction.
+In the heterogeneous setting, it requires a mild lower bound on $r$ but not contradicting its optimal choice, provided that $\epsilon$ is not too large.
+See \Cref{remark_fdp_mean_r} in the online supplementary material for details. \end{remark}

-Theorem \ref{fdp_thm_mean_up} presents the privacy guarantee and an upper bound on the estimation error for Algorithm \ref{algorithm_mean}.
-Since in each iteration of Algorithm \ref{algorithm_fdp_mean}, a fresh batch of data are used from each local server, the overall procedure fits into the FDP mechanism defined in Definition \ref{def_fdp}.
-Note that in the case when $S=1$, i.e.~the single-server scenario, the upper bound in \eqref{fdp_thm_mean_up_homo} recovers the one in \eqref{eq_minimax_mean_cdp}.
+Theorem \ref{fdp_thm_mean_up} presents the privacy guarantee and an upper bound on the estimation error for Algorithm \ref{algorithm_fdp_mean}.
+In each iteration of Algorithm \ref{algorithm_fdp_mean}, a fresh batch of data is used from every server, and the overall procedure fits into the FDP mechanism defined in Definition~\ref{def_fdp}.
+Note when $S=1$, i.e.~the single-server scenario, the upper bound in \eqref{fdp_thm_mean_up_homo} recovers the one in \eqref{eq_minimax_mean_cdp}.